 I'll make an experiment.
 I want to learn how to write but I don't have any grand idea currently, and even if I had I wouldn't want to spend it on my crappy writing.
 First I need to get better at it.

 Ideas usually came to writers from world around them.
-I'm not into geting out and having experiences, it takes too much time and can be dangerous.
+I'm not prone to geting out and having experiences, it takes too much time and can be dangerous.
 Instead, I'll use Wikipedia to generate random articles and try to get inspiration for some fantasy content.

 First random article is...
 Shelbyville, Indiana.